peaceben/chloroseq/README.md

-Chloroseq - Nextflow/Docker-adapted for the splicing analysis Arabidopsis chloroplast transcriptomes.
+Chloroseq - Nextflow/Docker-adapted for the analysis of splicing in Arabidopsis chloroplast transcriptomes.

 --> Install Nextflow and Docker